 When it comes to feeding these guys, you need to make yourself aware of Bloat, as they are both prone to this potentially fatal condition.
 Ultimately, do not feed them immediately before or after exercise, feed them their daily allowance across 2-3 meals, and monitor them for the symptoms found in the link.

 Both the Caucasian Shepherd and the Tibetan Mastiff will need brushing almost every day to ensure that their coats do not become tangled and matted.
 This also helps to brush the dirt out, as well as spread the natural oils across his coat.
-You’ll want to use a tool like the Furminator to de-shed your pup on a weekly basis, as well as using an anti-shed shampoo in order to cut down on pet dander.
+You’ll want to use a tool like the Furminator to de-shed your pup on a weekly basis, as well as use an anti-shed shampoo in order to cut down on pet dander.

 For these guys, a slick brush or a de-shedding tool is a must, and pay attention to their feathering fur and sensitive areas such as armpits and neck!
 Both of these guys will also need a bath once every 6 weeks to 8 weeks, and a walk-in bathtub or shower would be advisable here!